Allowing Such a Request

 Sole legal custody, while not as commonly requested, would grant a parent sole decision-making power over a child’s health, education, and welfare, and the other parent would not have any ability to make such decisions without agreement from the parent with legal custody.
 It is rare to have both sole physical and sole legal custody, although scenarios where one parent is a potential threat to a child’s wellbeing might warrant such an arrangement.
 Also note that, even when a parent lacks legal custody, more often than not the parent who does have sole legal custody is required to notify the other parent of intended decisions in these categories and engage them in the decision-making process, the sole legal custody essentially giving them tie-breaking authority when agreement is impossible to achieve.

-Do You Need Help from a Calabasas Custody Attorney?
+Do You Need Help from a Calabasas Attorney?

-Custody cases can be tricky to navigate, which is why it is important to enlist the help of a custody attorney to work alongside you.
+Custody cases can be tricky to navigate, which is why it is important to enlist the help of an attorney to work alongside you.
 At Feinberg & Waller, APC, we understand the various emotions that often accompany difficult custody cases, which is why we are here to help you.